FredrikVullum/SteamConnectionInfo/README.md

 Add functionality to change the overlay style and font

-Add functionality to close P2P session based on player latency and/or country?
+Add functionality to close P2P session based on player latency and/or country... maybe, not sure how I am going to do this yet.